 Raingardens: How to for Homeowners (Wisconsin-UWEX)

 Raingardens: Sustainable School Projects

 Native Plant Sources - Wisconsin (Wisconsin-UWEX))

-Cash prizes for top three posters in each age division.
+Every entry will receive a certificate of participation and cash prizes are awarded to the top three posters in each age division.

 |List of 2017 Winners!|

 |Elementary Division GR2-3|

 |Junior Division GR7-9|